ISCODEVUTB/DSTeam_GuerrerosZ/README.md

     Werkzeug==1.0.1               # WSGI utility library for Flask
     ```

-  2. **Docker**.
+### **Docker**

 The development environment is configured through our `Dockerfile`, designed for use on Linux enviroment.
 It defines dependencies, configurations, and setup commands, ensuring a consistent and reproducible deployment.

-4.
+##